Depending on ingredients and skin type, facial toner can serve several benefits when it comes to skincare. Toner can:

 What should I avoid in a facial toner?

-- Alcohol – In the past, toners have typically had a high concentration of alcohol which in turn resulted in dry skin.
+- Alcohol – In the past, face toner has typically had a high concentration of alcohol which in turn resulted in dry skin.
 With so many modern formulations that contain rich and nourishing ingredients, it’s best to opt for alcohol-free toner instead.

 - Parabens – Basically preservatives that you don’t want your skin to absorb.